RonWieder/ironMan/README.md

 ## Optimized Build of the app

-Run `npm optiBuild` in order to build a minified, AOT optimized production version of the app.
+Run `npm run optiBuild` in order to build a minified, AOT optimized production version of the app.
 The script is making a use of hte `ng build` command, postfixed with relevant flags.